 The occurrence of TBE in ticks in Norway is low, but has increased since 2018.
 Particularly in the municipality of Larvik and Porsgrunn (Vestfold and Telemark).
 On average, less than 1% of ticks are carriers of the TBE virus, but there can be large local variations in incidence.
 In some places, there may be more TBE virus in ticks, so-called «hot spots».
-In 2022, around 82 people in Norway were diagnosed with TBE.
+In 2022, 84 people in Norway were diagnosed with TBE.
 A majority of those people were hospitalized.
 The Norwegian Institute of Public Health has analyzed ticks in certain coastal areas in the following counties: Viken, Vestfold and Telemark, Agder, Rogaland, Vestland, Møre and Romsdal, Trøndelag and Nordland.
 In all these counties, including southern Nordland, ticks with TBE virus have been found.
-In the same counties, TBE antibodies have also been found in serum from deer and production animals.
-In areas where TBE has been detected in ticks, there may be a possible risk of transmission to humans.
 However, as of today, cases of TBE infection have only been reported in Agder, Vestfold and Telemark, and Viken (see figure below).
 Coastal areas in these counties are the risk areas for TBE in Norway.
-The map below shows all rapported TBE-cases in Norway from 1995-2021.
-Copyright: Kartverket via GeoNorge.

 What are the symptoms of TBE?

 The incubation period for TBE is 2-28 days.
 For TBE there is considerable clinical variation from asymptomatic to severe illness.
 Some people get no symptoms (asymptomatic infection), some get a mild course of the disease, while some can become very ill.
 A biphasic course of the disease is common, but not all people experience this.
-The first phase usually lasts about a week and is often described as a «summer flu», with symptoms such as moderate fever, headaches, muscle aches, nausea, vomiting etc. Some people will recover completely after phase 1 and will probably never know that they have been infected with the TBE virus, unless they are tested for TBE.
-After a shorter period of symptom improvement and less fever, approximately 30% of people will experience new and more severe symptoms (phase 2).
-Typical symptoms in phase 2 are higher fever, severe headache, lethargy, confusion, nausea, vomiting, neck stiffness, muscle aches and paralysis.
+The first phase usually lasts about a week and is often described as a «summer flu», with symptoms such as moderate fever, headaches, muscle aches, nausea/diarrhea etc. Some people will recover completely after phase 1 and will probably never know that they have been infected with the TBE virus, unless they are tested for TBE.
+Some people however, will after a shorter period of symptom improvement experience new and more severe symptoms (phase 2).
+Typical symptoms in phase 2 are high fever, severe headache, lethargy, confusion, nausea, vomiting, neck stiffness, muscle aches and paralysis.
 These are symptoms of meningitis, encephalitis and/or spinal cord inflammation.
 Adults, especially the elderly, often have a more severe course of illness compared to children.
 There is no specific antiviral therapy for TBE.
 Treatment relies on supportive management based on symptom severity.
 Hospitalization is common.
 The mortality rate of European TBE is <1%.
 The Siberian and Far-Eastern type have a higher mortality rate (up to 35%).
-In Norway, nobody has died of TBE, but deaths have been registered in Sweden and Finland.
+In Norway, the first death caused by TBE was registrered in 2022.